lvxuan12/SCSES/README.md

 step 5.
 After that, a interactive window will popup which allow you to fill some parameters, such as Bam File Path, and Work Path.
-Finally, you can click “Create Config” button and a json file will be generated in the `work_path` you provided if successful.
+Finally, you can click `Create Config` button and a json file will be generated in the `work_path` you provided if successful.

 If you are using **test data**, you should use `createDemoConfigshiny`